openiec/openiec/README.md

 Developed by Shenglan Yang, Jing Zhong, Lijun Zhang at Central South University in China.

+**News:** OpenIEC 1.0 was released on Jan.
+27, 2019.

 **Notes:** If you use OpenIEC in your research or publish, please cite or acknowledge the following work :

 > Shenglan Yang, Jing Zhong, Jiong Wang, Lijun Zhang*, George Kaptay.
-OpenIEC: An open-source code for interfacial energy calculation in alloys[J].
-To be submitted.
-DOI: http://doi.org/.
+OpenIEC: An open-source code for interfacial energy calculation in alloys.
+Submitted.

 OpenIEC is an open-source code for interfacial energy calculation in alloys and was developed by following interfacial energy calculation models on coherent and solid/liquid interfaces developed by George Kaptay (*Acta Mater.*, 60 (2012) 6804-6813 & *J. Mater.
 Sci.*, 53 (2018) 3767-3784).